SynData4GenAI 2024

 • Pedro Moreno Mengibar

-• Pedro J. Moreno Mengibar is a senior research director at Google's speech team.
-He leads a team of researchers and engineers exploring the use and deployment of speech foundational models across all google speech products such as youtube captioning, voice search, voicemail transcription, and google assistant.
-Dr. Moreno received his M.S. and Ph.D in Electrical and Computer Engineering from Carnegie Mellon University in 1992 and 1996 respectively.
+• Pedro J. Moreno is Chief Scientist at the Saudi National AI center (NCAI) in Riyadh.
+He received his M.S. and Ph.D in Electrical and Computer Engineering from Carnegie Mellon University.
 During his Ph.D. studies he conducted research in noise robustness concluding in his Vector Taylor Series Approach to Noise Robustness which over the years has received more than 1000 citations.
 Prior to joining Google he was a research scientist at Hewlet Packack Cambridge Research Labs (CRL) where he led research in noise robustness, multimedia machine learning and audio indexing.
 During his tenure at CRL he led the development of speechbot, the first audio indexing engine publicly available.
 In 2004 he joined google where he was a founding member of the speech team.
-Over his career at google he has led important research in speech recognition internationalisation, contextualization, language modelling, and foundational models.
+Over his career at google he has led important research in speech recognition internationalisation, contextualization, language modeling, and foundational models.
 Together with his team he led the expansion of google voice search to more than 80 languages.
-He has also been a founding member of the contextual modelling in speech recognition research effort at google.
+He has also been a founding member of the contextual modeling in speech recognition research effort at google.
 He was also a key contributor to the development of speech technologies for dysarthric speech.
 His team launched the Relate project to help speech disability users interact with google speech recognition services productively.
-Dr. Moreno has authored more than 150 papers and holds more than 70 patents.
+Pedro has authored more than 150 papers and holds more than 70 patents.

 • Bhuvana Ramabhadran